Prove Agent Changes

 After the run, confirm the trace file exists and contains the expected structure before investing time in analysis:

-npx fit-trace overview trace.ndjson
+npx fit-trace overview trace--demo.raw.ndjson

-npx fit-trace timeline trace.ndjson
+npx fit-trace timeline trace--demo.raw.ndjson

-npx fit-trace stats trace.ndjson
+npx fit-trace stats trace--demo.raw.ndjson

 overview reports metadata, turn count, and tool usage